aquarapid/vitess_examples/vault/vault_for_vttablet_credentials.md

  ```
  * Be sure to save the `Unseal Key 1` and `Initial Root Token` values.
 Yours
    will be different from this example.
 You will need them later.
-   You should leave the Vault server running in one terminal, and open a new
+   You should leave the Vault server running in one terminal and open a new
    terminal window to use for the rest of this walkthrough.

  * Unseal the Vault server.
 This is required to store anything in the Vault
-   server, or retrieve tokens/secrets from it.
+   server, or to retrieve tokens/secrets from it.
 You will need to provide the
-   value for `Unseal Key 1` as you obtained above:
+   value for `Unseal Key 1` that you obtained above:
  ```sh
 $ VAULT_CACERT=./vault-cert.pem ./vault operator unseal l/NdRa2WDSF/wLt9upQdPTow1W/cbKqVf2bBF+hkOQk=
 Key             Value